 “The pandemic made us aware of the need to protect patients, families and staff from infectious diseases,” said Alejandro Jose Lopez-Magallon, M.D., medical director of Telemedicine at Children’s National.
 The robot spares clinicians from having to change their PPE.
 This, in turn, saves time.
 It also gives them the ability to move on to the next patient while nurses and staff continue to provide bedside care.

 “We have seen that, in a paradoxical way, our patients may be more accepting of seeing a face on a screen that’s not covered with a mask and shield,” Dr. Lopez-Magallon added.

 Soon, the robot will also be used to coordinate subspecialty care – such as cardiac care – in the ED.
 This will provide more streamlined and expedited care for patients.
-Instead of leaving with a referral to set up a follow-up appointment with a specialist, patients would be able to receive the consult they need during the same appointment.
+Instead of leaving with a referral to set up a follow-up appointment with a specialist, patients will be able to receive the consult they need during the same appointment.

 The FCC funds also covered the telehealth carts, tablets and other connected devices, the telehealth platform, telehealth equipment and innovative AI (augmented intelligence) to treat seriously ill COVID-19 pediatric patients.

 The emergency department robot brings the robot-fleet at Children’s National up to three.
 The first robot was debuted in 2019 to serve children and families in the Cardiac Intensive Care Unit.